Mystifiedsus/Phishing-URL-Detection-and-Real--Time-Alerting-System-Using-Machine-Learning/README.md

 IoT Device Security Simulation
 This project is a Python-based simulation demonstrating a simple authentication protocol for IoT devices and its vulnerability to common cyberattacks.
 It provides a foundational understanding of how replay, data injection, and denial-of-service (DoS) attacks can affect a network of IoT devices and how an authentication protocol can mitigate some of these threats.

+Table of Contents
+Features

+How to Run

+Code Structure

+License

 Features
 Simulated IoT Devices: Creates and manages multiple IoT devices that can send authenticated messages.